pqrs-org/Seil/README.md

 * Command Line Tools for Xcode
 * Auxiliary Tools for Xcode

-Please install PackageMaker.app in /Applications/Utilities.
+Please install PackageMaker.app into /Applications/Utilities.
 (PackageMaker.app is included in Auxiliary Tools for Xcode.)

 ### Step1: Getting source code